Skip to content

 Consider Experian Boost or similar services

-Some credit agencies let you link regular payments (council tax, streaming services, savings) to your credit file.
-This can add positive data that wouldn’t normally appear.
+Some agencies let you link regular payments, such as council tax, streaming subscriptions or savings, to your credit file.
+That can add positive data which would not otherwise appear.

 5. 05